7 questions that still need to be answered about Trump's impeachment - Local News 8

 7 questions that still need to be answered about Trump’s impeachment

-The second day of questions in President Donald Trump’s impeachment trial began with some drama and some clarity.
+The second day of questions in President Donald Trump’s impeachment trial began — and ended — with some drama and some clarity.

 The drama involved Kentucky Sen. Rand Paul, Supreme Court Chief Justice John Roberts and the whistleblower whose complaint last August set this entire process in motion.
 Roberts refused to read Paul’s question because it named the alleged whistleblower.
 Watch that moment here.